ACRC/HPC-community-docs/source/mathematics/interactive.md

 ---

 :::{warning}
+Interactive sessions on compute nodes are not supported on ACRC HPC systems unless submitted to private partitions, or following discussion with the [ACRC HPC team](mailto:hpc-help@bristol.ac.uk).

 The ACRC HPC team recommend the use of non-interactive batch jobs where possible, since these facilitate efficient job scheduling.
-Interactive sessions on compute nodes are not supported on ACRC HPC systems unless submitted to private partitions, or following discussion with the [HPC team](mailto:hpc-help@bristol.ac.uk).

 Interactive sessions **do not** bypass the job scheduler and should not be expected to start immediately.

 Jobs that waste cluster resources may be held or deleted, in accordance with the [ACRC HPC usage policy](https://www.bristol.ac.uk/acrc/high-performance-computing/hpc-systems-policy/acrc-hpc-usage-policy/).
 This includes interactive jobs.
 Please ensure you use cluster resources responsibly and efficiently.
 :::